 Participants can bring their own dog to class.
 Those who don't have a dog in class will still benefit.

 "Jillie and I had a super sweet private session with Nicole from Austin Doga, LLC.
 I learned how to massage, yoga, and meditate with my senior pup.
 It was a beautiful shared experience that I will always remember and treasure."

 WHO DOES THE YOGA?
 ME OR MY DOG?

-You do yoga while your dog hangs out, and soaks up the zen and gentle massage.
+Your dog does not do any poses.
+YOU practice yoga and meditation while your dog hangs out, and soaks up gentle massage and energy work.

 I'VE NEVER DONE YOGA BEFORE, IS THAT OKAY?

-Please inform Austin Doga, LLC of any injuries or medical conditions you have.
+Please inform Austin Doga, LLC of any injuries or medical conditions you or your dog have.

 Poses will be modified just for your needs.

 WHAT DO I NEED FOR MY DOGA SESSION?

 These are helpful to have, but not necessary: